mcclurgm/scheme-interpreter/design/arithmetic.md

 - Accept all types of number: integer, real, rational, complex.
 - Take two arguments to apply the operation to
 - Return the type of the least exact value.
 Two exact numbers will yield an exact number.

+Implementing the Functions
+- I need to pass the values around somehow.
+I need to know whether to do that as `Values` or as the resulting types.
+This will affect the design of other functions, since the add functions need to accept the proper type.
+Their API would be nicer if they took their own type, like `Complex`, instead of a generic `Value`.
+But it could make using them more difficult.
+  - Passing `Values` around would make the code in arithmetic functions like `add` more elegant.
+I wouldn't have to worry about the types much, and I would never have to pull the value of of the `Value` struct.
+    - Method signature: `intAdd(Value *a, Value *b)`
+    - Also, if I can find a way to break the conversion process into a function, it would need to return a Value.
+    - This might make it possible to use the functions outside of `arithmetic` (although I don't think I want that).
+  - It's possible (although probably not necessary) that I could create wrappers around the "elegant" `intAdd` functions that take in `Values`, unwrap them, and then call the actual operation functions that accept only the proper type.
+Then the type error checking could ensure that the
+  - The other option is that I could require the proper type.
+    - `intAdd(int a, int b)`
+    - It would make the operation functions (`intAdd`) more elegant.
+They wouldn't have to deal with type checking, because other types couldn't even be passed into them.
+	- I also don't want to get `Value` logic into the number functions if I can avoid it at all.
+      - One consideration: if I want to support up-casting, then if that's going to be a part of the functions (for encapsulation, I think it should), then I can't guarantee the returning type.
+      - Another thing.
+I probably have to return a `Value` anyway (if I have to put `Value` stuff into these), or else I would have to pack the result into a `Value` in the calling function.
+Although I'll already by in an if statement to figure out which type, it would be a little less nice.
+  - I think the decision is to just pass around `Values`.
+There are enough advantages that it's probably worth it.
+And for encapsulation, it doesn't quite make sense to force all the operation functinos to take and return only their own (raw) type.
+    - I may do the wrapper functions though.
+That could add both the advantages, except making the codebase more complicated.

 ### Helpers